FairyGandhi/team-mount-elbert/README.md

   * Analyzing the trend with the word count of the articles.
   * Analyzing the keywords of articles every month using the wordcloud.
   * Performing Sentiment Analysis on texts by caculating the polarity score (NLP).

+### Design Process:
+The process we followed for our project design
+•	Started with setting up the ‘system environment.’
+This involved installing the necessary tools, software packages, etc.
+•	‘Data preparation’ mostly involved ingesting the dataset and data cleaning.
+•	Once the data was cleaned, we proceeded with building our model.
+•	The model then underwent a test phase.

+#### Link to the File (https://github.com/MSBX5420/team-mount-elbert/blob/master/Design%2C%20Development%2C%20and%20Test%20document.pdf)

 ## [Link to Code file](https://github.com/MSBX5420/team-mount-elbert/blob/master/Project%20Code.ipynb)